-A twenty-eight-year-old single woman was denied a loan.
-When she asked for the reason, she was told that the lender had given loans to women her age in the past and no longer would.
-He had found that within a few years, they were not able to make their monthly payments because they had children and stopped working or cut back to part-time work.
+A twenty-eight-year-old single woman was denied a mortgage loan.
+When she asked why, she was told that the lender had given loans to women her age in the past but no longer would.
+He figured they could not make monthly payments within a few years because they had children and stopped working or cut back to part-time work.

 Which regulation deems this practice unlawful?